 February starters: TBA if and when this can take place on campus due to safety restrictions.
 Please keep an eye on our Brightspace Channel Study Advice Master Political Science Leiden

 Internship Information Session

 Research Methods in Political Science Information Session

 Presentation of Quantitative and Qualitative Approach for Methods in Political Science course

 Presentation of all Thesis Seminars by the respective supervisors

-*Please note: Elective seminars have a maximum number of participants.
-Registration is on a first-come-first-served basis.
-(If fewer than 8 students register for a seminar, we cannot guarantee that it will take place.)
+Please note: Elective seminars have a maximum number of participants.
+Registration is on a first-come-first-served basis and you can only register for 1 elective per block (If fewer than 8 students register for a seminar, we cannot guarantee that it will take place).

 Registration for the Master Thesis Seminar or the Internship Project Seminar

 See your respective starting group in this Prospectus.
 For the respective information sessions, see the information sessions overview.